Birkilane

-Birkilane (or Birkelane) is a town and commune in Senegal.
+Birkilane (or Birkelane) is a town and urban commune in Senegal.
 It is the principal municipality and administrative centre of Birkilane Department in Kaffrine Region, about 30 km from the town of Kaolack.

 History

 Birkelane was founded around 1850 by a Serer named Boure Koulemane Dione, who lived in the northeast of Senegal.

 In 2008 it was designated a commune of the newly created département of Birkilane.